Orbit Data and Resources on Active GNSS Satellites

 3. “Launched” and “Usable” dates are based on Universal Time.

-4. The current active GPS constellation consists of 8 Block IIA satellites, 12 Block IIRs, 7 Block IIR-Ms, and 4 Block IIFs for a total of 31 satellites and is under FOC (Full Operational Capability).
+4. The current active GPS constellation consists of 6 Block IIA satellites, 12 Block IIRs, 7 Block IIR-Ms, and 6 Block IIFs for a total of 31 satellites and is under FOC (Full Operational Capability).
 The constellation is in the 24+3 (or “Expandable 24”) configuration with satellites occupying the fore and aft bifuracted slots in the B, D, and F planes.
-There are currently five reserve satellites, SVNs 27, 32, 35, 36, and 37, and one test satellite, 49, near slots A1, F2-F, B1-F, C1, and B1-F, respectively.
-SVN49 transmitted signals as PRN30 between May 9 and August 7, 2013.
-SVN32 transmitted signals as PRN30 between August 22 and September 16, 2013.
-SVN37 transmitted signals as PRN30 between September 19 and October 7, 2013.
+There are currently five reserve satellites, SVNs 27, 32, 35, 36, and 37, and one test satellite, 49, near slots A1, F2-F, B1-F, C2, C1, and B1-F, respectively.
 SVN27 transmitted signals as PRN30 between December 3 and 17, 2013.
+SVN49 transmitted signals as PRN30 between December 19, 2013, and February 10, 2014, and as PRN06 between April 3 and May 5, 2014.
 These satellites were set unhealthy and not included in broadcast almanacs.

 5. The Block IIF-1 through IIF-8 satellites have nicknames Polaris, Sirius, Arcturus, Vega, Canopus, Rigel, Capella, and Spica, respectively.

 6. SVN35 and 36 carry onboard corner-cube reflectors for satellite laser ranging (SLR).
-SLR tracking of the satellites permits analysts to differentiate between onboard clock errors and satellite ephemeris errors in GPS tracking.
+SLR tracking of the satellites permitted analysts to differentiate between onboard clock errors and satellite ephemeris errors in GPS tracking.

 7. Selective availability (SA) was set to zero on all satellites by presidential order on May 2, 2000 at approximately 4:00 UT.
 Previous Almanacs provide a history of SA status.